LemLib/LemLib/docs/tutorials/3_driver_control.md

 ```

 ## Curvature Drive
 Curvature drive is a lesser-know, yet powerful, method.
 We give the robot a forwards/backwards speed, and the curvature of an arc.
 The greater the curvature, the more the robot turns.
-Its similar to arcade but performs better when turning.
+It's similar to arcade but performs better when turning.
 Below is an example of single stick and double stick curvature drive:

 ### Single Stick Curvature